IRELAND ROAD TRIP ITINERARY: IRELAND IN 7 DAYS

 CLIFFS OF MOHER/GALWAY/CONNEMARA – 3 nights

 Leave Killarney around noon and head over to the thatched roof village of Adare.
 Walk around, have lunch and snap a few photos of the homes left remaining with thatched roofs.
-Afterwards drive to the Cliffs of Moher.
+Every Ireland itinerary needs to include The Cliffs of Moher so afterwards drive to the Cliffs.
 You’ll appreciate the views especially if it’s a sunny day.
 Continue driving to Galway; your arrival time in Galway will be around evening.
+This is where your Ireland road trip will come to an end.
 Enjoy dinner there and remember that the party only begins at 11pm 😉 Head to Connemara the following day.
 Use a map to help pick a route – Connemara will be beautiful anywhere you go so pick a loop and drive it.
 You can opt to spend the evening in Galway city (recommended) or you can spend more time in Connemara National Park.
 Spend the last day in Galway city; if you’re feel energetic, walk to Salthill and back.

 Where to stay Though not luxurious, I recommend Jury’s Inn based on its location alone.
 Jury’s Inn sits in the best part of Galway, on Quay Street.
 However, rent the room alone sans breakfast (Galway has way too many delicious breakfast spots to choose from).